top of page

 Considering Adoption as an Option

-Facing an unplanned pregnancy is an extremely challenging time.
-If you are considering adoption as one of your options, it is important to have the space, emotional support, and information to better anticipate how your decision will impact you and your child, now and in the future.
+Facing an unplanned pregnancy can be an incredibly challenging and emotional experience.
+If you’re considering adoption as one of your options, it’s important to have access to space, support, and information that can help you understand how your decision may affect you and your child—both now and in the future.

-Each person brings to an adoption her or his own past experiences and knowledge.
-As you consider adoption, it will be important to learn about the most current adoption practice and laws that may impact you and your planning.
-There are many rights that you may not be aware of, including the right to legal representation, pregnancy-related living expenses, health care, and mental health support*.
-There are many different steps to an adoption plan that may be confusing.
+Each person approaches adoption with their own life experiences and perspectives.
+As you consider adoption, it’s important to learn about current adoption practices and laws that may affect you and your planning.
+You have many rights that you may not be aware of, including the right to legal representation, pregnancy-related living expenses, health care, and mental health support*—all of which are essential to making informed decisions.

-Adoption Counseling can provide support as you select adopting parents, plan for your delivery, as well as understanding openness in adoption, post-adoption contact agreements, and the relinquishment process.
+Adoption counseling can provide guidance and emotional support as you navigate each step of the process, including selecting adoptive parents, planning for your delivery, understanding openness in adoption, exploring post-adoption contact agreements, and preparing for the relinquishment process.

 1d001375064830960e484906c829feba